AAdewunmi/EBookStore-Django-App/README.md

 ----

+- Notes:

+1. Project Refactor (Section 9): You should start implementing the e commerce application project by working through section 9, first.
+You will thank me, later. 😎

+I've worked through sections 1 to 8 but have not refactored the project par Section 9.

-Stripe and Paypal Payment API: Stripe and PayPal payment module's have been coded up (separately) and individual SDK's installed.
+2. Stripe and Paypal Payment API: Stripe and PayPal payment module's have been coded up (separately) and individual SDK's installed.
 However, you will have to generate your own API keys for both modules!

 ----